janossik/janossik/README.md

 [polish](#user-content-polish-version)
 ###### english version
 # Hi, I'm Marcin!
-I am currently a computer science student with a specialization in front end developer.
+I am computer science student with a specialization in front end developer.
 Currently, I am constantly developing my skills and looking for my first job in my profession, but I do not close myself to other technologies.

 **Technologies I know:**
 - HTML / CSS